 The Civil Rights Act of 1964 was passed to prohibit discrimination based on religion, gender, race, and national origin.
 Title VII of the Civil Right Act of 1964 specifically outlaws employment discrimination for protected classes and is cited regularly in court cases that allege discrimination in the workplace.
 The law is overseen by the U.S. Equal Employment Opportunity Commission, which helps to defend employees from improper treatment.

 Have you experienced religious discrimination or harassment in your workplace?
-If so, the Law Office of Christopher Q. Davis is here to help.
+If so, the Working Solutions Law Firm is here to help.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Located in New York City and in Livingston, New Jersey, our experienced employment lawyers specialize in many areas of the law, including discrimination, sexual harassment, and wrongful termination.
 Whatever your employment issue is, please reach out for a consultation today.